Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Discussion

 This disruption is also characterised by a clear decrease in polarisation to near-zero for \textit{STEREO-B} data, and in appearance of negative polarisation for \textit{STEREO-A} -- for both the coma and the tail.
-The overall peak brightness of the comet is reached between $9$ and $11~R_{\odot}$, which agrees with the \cite{BieseckerEtAl2002,KnightEtAl2010} analysis of Kreutz group comets in \textit{SOHO} coronagraph imagery.

-The evidence for disruption is circumstantial, since the resolution of the instruments is insufficient to discern variation in morphology of the comet coma, but similar photometric (broadening of the brightness peak) and polarimetric (an abrupt decrease in polarisation near the coma vs. the tail) effects have been observed in other Kreutz sungrazers, e.g. comet C/2011 W3 (Lovejoy) \citep{Thompson2015,Nezicthesis2020}, which is known to have experienced extreme disruption at its perihelion approach \citep[e.g.]{SekaninaChodas2012}.
-We also know that the comet did not reappear after perihelion.
-A disruption of the nucleus, combined with rapid sublimation of newly exposed material, is then the most likely cause of the broadening of the intensity peaks at decreasing heliocentric distances.
+The evidence for this disruption is circumstantial, since the resolution of the instruments is insufficient to discern variation in morphology of the comet coma, but similar photometric (broadening of the brightness peak) and polarimetric (an abrupt decrease in polarisation near the coma vs. the tail) effects have been observed in other Kreutz sungrazers, e.g. comet C/2011 W3 (Lovejoy) \citep{Thompson2015,Nezicthesis2020}, which is known to have experienced extreme disruption at its perihelion approach \citep[e.g.]{SekaninaChodas2012}.
+We also know that comet C/2010 E6 (STEREO) did not reappear after perihelion, as is the case for most Kreutz comets due to their small size.
+A fragmentation of the nucleus, combined with rapid sublimation of newly exposed material, is therefore the most likely cause of the broadening of the intensity peaks at decreasing heliocentric distances.

-While sublimation of the refractory organic matrix is the likely culprit for the steep gradient of tail polarisation, fragmentation and sublimation of silicates may play a major role in describing the observed disruption closer to the comet head.
-For example, as they fragment, fluffy aggregates composed of olivine are likely to cause a peak in brightness between $11.2-12.3~R_{\odot}$ \citep{KimuraEtAl2002}, which our observations are consistent with, with peak intensity reaching $4\cdot 10^{-8} L_{\odot}$ between $10-12~R_{\odot}$.
-At smaller distances, their sublimation should be the dominant process.

-The abrupt reduction of polarisation to near-zero in \textit{STEREO-B} data, then, may be explained by major outgassing, i.e. almost instantaneous sublimation of the majority of the refractive material from a heating or fragmenting core, potentially combined with the generally suppressing effects on polarisation by gaseous material.
-Either as an alternative or in a combination with that, fragmentation of the nucleus will be exposing fresh material including refractory organics, which may also work in suppressing the polarimetric signal at high phase angles.